Madhupur Municipal Council: Administration

-Madhupur Municipality is administratively divided into 23 wards with each ward represented by an elected councillor.
-The municipal council is headed by a Chairperson, who is an elected member responsible for presiding over meetings and representing the council in official matters.
+Madhupur Municipal Council is administratively divided into 23 wards with each ward represented by an elected councillor.The municipal council is headed by a Chairperson and a Vice-Chairperson, who preside over council meetings and oversee the functioning of the municipality.
+Darakshan Parveen has been serving as the Chairperson of Madhupur Municipal Council since March 2026, while Rishabh Bharadwaj serves as the Vice-Chairperson.